The Extreme Beauty of Longquan Celadon

 The green mountains yield celadon from Longquan, and over two thousand years ago, the people of Zhejiang's Longquan began writing the legendary history of creating celadons.

-Whether it is the layered green glaze colors, the interwoven textures of the porcelain shards, or the rounded and unique shapes, Longquan celadon always precisely stirs the Chinese sense of “beauty.”
+Whether it is the layered green glaze colors, the interwoven textures of the shards, or the rounded and unique shapes, Longquan celadon always precisely stirs the Chinese sense of “beauty.”

 The authority Chen Wanli once said: “Half of China's ceramic history lies in Zhejiang; half of Zhejiang's ceramic history lies in Longquan.”